JerrySheep/Automatic-generate-API-usage-pattern-from-natural-language-query/README.md

 In my project, I use the seq2seq model to train the model with above data set.

 My seq2seq model contains a encoder model and a decoder model with attention layer(The luong attention layer).

+As you can see in file "model", it has the training python file and evaluation python file.

+In training python file, my parameters is setted as follows:

+## The seventh is develop the tool
+My tool is generated in the Intellij IDEA and used as a plugin platform tool.

+Here is my tool GUI:
+![]